ch570512/Qlockwork/Readme.txt

 Webpage to control and configure the clock via WiFi.
 Adaptive brightness control when using an LDR.
 3 transitions for timechange.
-Indoor temperature and humidity from DHT sensor.
+Indoor temperature from RTC or temperature and humidity from DHT sensor.
 Outdoor temperature and humidity from OpenWeather.
 You need an APIKey from OpenWeather to use this feature.
 Visualisation of moonphase.
 Textfeed for events and infos, local and over the web.